Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

 \subsection{Reward Function and Curriculum Learning}

-The behavior of the policy is largely determined by the reward $r_n$ that appears in~\eqref{eq:expected_return_function} and~\eqref{eq:value_function}.
-We designed the reward following Harris and Wolpert~\cite{HarrisWolpert98}, who argue that there is no rational explanation why the central nervous system (CNS) should explicitly try to minimize previously proposed metrics such as the change in the torque applied at the joints \cite{Uno89}, or the acceleration (or jerk) of the end-effector \cite{Flash85}.
+The behavior of the policy is determined largely by the reward $r_n$ that appears in equation~\eqref{eq:expected_return_function}.
+We designed the reward following Harris and Wolpert\cite{HarrisWolpert98}, who argue that there is no rational explanation as to why the central nervous system (CNS) should explicitly try to minimize previously proposed metrics such as the change in torque applied at the joints\cite{Uno89}, or the acceleration (or jerk) of the end-effector\cite{Flash85}.
 They argue that it is not even clear whether the CNS is able to compute, store, and integrate these quantities while executing motions.

-Instead, they propose that the CNS aims to minimize movement end-point variance given a fixed movement time, under the constraint of signal-dependent noise.
+Instead, they argue that the CNS aims to minimize movement end-point variance given a fixed movement time, under the constraint of signal-dependent noise.
 Following Harris and Wolpert\cite{HarrisWolpert98}, this is equivalent to minimizing movement time when the permissible end-point variance is given by the size of the target.
 This objective is simple and intuitively plausible, since achieving accurate aimed movements in minimal time is critical for the success of many movement tasks.
 Moreover, it has already been applied to linear dynamics\cite{Tanaka06}.

-Therefore, the objective of our model is \textit{minimization of movement time while reaching a target of a given width}.
+Therefore, the objective of our model is to \textit{minimize movement time while reaching a target of given width}.

-More precisely, our \textbf{reward function} only consists of a time reward, which penalizes every time step of an episode equally:
+More precisely, our \textbf{reward function} consists only of a time reward, which penalizes every time step of an episode equally:

 This term provides incentives to terminate the episode (which can only be achieved by reaching the target) as early as possible.
-Since we apply each control $a_{n}$ for 10ms, $\Delta t$ amounts to $0.01$ in our case, i.e., $r_{n}=-1$ for every time step $n\in\{0,\dots,N\}$.
+Since we apply each control $a_{n}$ for 10 ms, $\Delta t$ amounts to $0.01$ in our case, i.e., $r_{n}=-1$ in each time step $n\in\{0,\dots,N\}$.